 Tethered spinal cord occurs when the spinal cord becomes attached (or tethered) to tissues surrounding it.
 When tethered spinal cord occurs, the spine isn’t free to move normally.
-As a result, the spinal cord is pulled or stretched, which interferes with its blood supply, which in turn sometimes causes nerve damage.
+As a result, the spinal cord is pulled or stretched, which interferes with its blood supply and may cause nerve damage.

 What Causes Tethered Spinal Cord?

 Tethered spinal cord is often linked to spina bifida.
 More than 40 percent of children who have spina bifida will need surgery to untether the spinal cord during their lifetimes.
 In most of those cases, the spinal cord is tethered to the tough membrane called the dura, which covers the spinal cord.

 - Dermal sinus tract (a rare congenital disability).

 - Diastematomyelia (a split spinal cord).

 - Lipoma (a benign, fatty growth).